shortstheory/shortstheory.github.io/README.md

 This will keep the content stationary and slide in the sidebar over the side content.
 It also adds a `box-shadow` based outline to the toggle for contrast against backgrounds, as well as a `box-shadow` on the sidebar for depth.

-It's also available for a reversed layout when you add both classes:
+It\'s also available for a reversed layout when you add both classes:

 ```html
 <body class="layout-reverse sidebar-overlay">